Hansmu/nodejs/README.md

 When using npm, then a caret (^) means that npm will automatically install a higher minor/patch version when they come out.
 Tilde (~) means that only patch versions will be automatically installed.

+Middleware - code that sits between two layers of software.
+In the case of Express, sitting between the request and the response.